boo62/biotrack/README.rst

   merged and provide links to a UniSave diff comparison for any annotation changes.

 * Explore options for interfacing with the BioModels database.
+These have minimum information standards.
+Can I get the components in the correct format from either version numbers or dates?

 * It is relatively easy to track changes to known components which we specify.
 How do we detect new components to include?
 We could study